Healthcare Access

 Rural Hospital Tax Credits

-After four years in effect, our medical centers have received more than $30 million in contributions.
+After seven years in effect, our medical centers have received more than $50 million in contributions.
 These funds have been used to provide needed equipment and facility updates and to attract quality doctors and nurses to South Georgia.